 Lisa: No, but I intend to do the PRINCE2 Practitioner course eventually.

 Lisa: I intend on staying in my current role for many years and haven’t thought past then.
 The business continues to grow, and it means more and more projects for me to manage to keep the business up to date with regulation, IT infrastructure, and anything else to keep us efficient.

-Knowledge Train: Would you recommend PRINCE2 course to others who are looking to start their project management career?
-If so, why?
+Would you recommend a PRINCE2 course to others who are looking to start their project management career?

 Lisa: Yes.
 It’s about having a qualification on your CV to get you through the door.
 You may already have some small-scale project management experience, but the qualification then gives you the confidence to use the right terminology in interviews to describe your experience.
 It will also make you feel more comfortable when talking to colleagues once you have the job.

 Simon Buehring is the Founder and Managing Director of Knowledge Train.